songdaopi/grok3_api/README.md

 - `-token`: API authentication token (**required**).
 - `-cookie`: Grok cookie(s) for authentication.
 Accepts a single cookie or a JSON array of cookies.
+- `-cookieFile`: A text file which contains Grok cookies line by line.
 - `-textBeforePrompt`: Text to add before the user’s message.
 The default text can be viewed by using the `-help` flag.
 - `-textAfterPrompt`: Text to add after the user’s message (default: empty string).
 - `-keepChat`: Retains chat conversations after each request if set.